Cloudera Partner Data Processing Addendum

 Categories of Personal Data

-- Professional information: Employer (company) name; Job title, role, or position
+• Professional information: Employer (company) name; Job title, role, position, and/or function

 Nature and Purpose(s) for which the Personal Data are Processed

-- To process personal data for purposes of the partner relationship, which involves, among other things, account creation, administration, and management; business activities necessary to operate the partnership program; the collection, recording, managing, organizing, storage, sharing, transmission, disclosure, transfer, and exchange of the data for advertising, promotional, marketing, and/or sales related activities; contract or customer relationship management; internal auditing, research, and development; and activities related to product and service quality, enhancement, and improvement.
+• Purpose: To process personal data for purposes of the partner relationship as set forth in the Agreement.
+The relationship involves, among other things, account creation, administration, and management; business activities necessary to operate the partnership program and manage the partner relationship, including communications; advertising, promotional, marketing, and/or sales related activities; contract or customer relationship management; execution of contracts, completion of business transactions, and performance of contractual obligations; compliance with applicable legal obligations, cooperating with legal and regulatory authorities, and exercising or defending legal claims; internal auditing, research, and development; activities related to product and service quality, enhancement, and improvement; and other relevant legitimate interests and business purposes of the parties.

 Frequency of the Processing